rust-lang/rust-wiki-backup/Note-testsuite.md

 }
 ```

-The older technique for specify error messages is to use an
+The older technique for specifying error messages was to use an
 `error-pattern` directive.
 These directives are placed at the top of
 the file and each message found in an `error-pattern` directive must
 appear in the output.

-Using error comments is preferred, however,
-because it is a more thorough test: (a) it verifies that the error is
+Using error comments is preferred, however, because it is a more
+thorough test:

-reported on the expected line number and (b) it verifies that no
+- It verifies that the error is reported on the expected line number.
-additional errors or warnings are reported.
+- It verifies that no additional errors or warnings are reported.

 ### Multi-crate testing